 Nature Center: Parking at the Nature Center (Start / Finish) and environs is limited; carpooling and arranging rides are recommended.
-Participants who wish to park at the Nature Center must do so in the gravel parking area below the gate to the Nature Center, or along Makiki Heights Drive.
+Participants who wish to park at the Nature Center must do so along Makiki Heights Drive.
 The DLNR has advised race planners that only necessary traffic will be allowed to pass through the front gate after hours (typically sunset to sunrise), as the park needs to be secured.
 On race day, a parking attendant will direct drivers prior to the start.
 Note: There are several private homes along the roadway leading to the Nature Center.
 Travel and noise (e.g., closing of car doors and trunks, conversations) should be kept to the absolute minimum, especially during nighttime and early morning hours.